Average grocery bill Australia

 Consumer Editor

-Meagan Lawrence is Canstar Blue’s Consumer Editor, where she leads the Home and Lifestyle team’s coverage of appliances, supermarkets and groceries, stores and services and more.
+Meagan Lawrence is Canstar Blue’s Consumer Editor, and leads the team’s coverage of appliances, supermarkets and groceries, stores and services and more.
 She has more than a decade’s experience in news and content and has worked for some of Australia’s largest media organisations.
 Meagan has a Bachelor’s Degree in Journalism from Queensland University of Technology.
 When she’s not working, you’ll find her wrangling her two young children or hiding in bed with a book.
+You can follow Meagan on LinkedIn.

 Share this article